Germany's Baerbock says Russia troop buildup 'hard not to take as a threat' | DW | 18.01.2022

 Lavrov seemed to strike a conciliatory tone at the Tuesday press conference, saying that the talks showed there was a possibility of slowly moving in a positive direction.
 He also decried the damage done by anti-Russian sentiment in Brussels and "the group of anti-Russian countries in the EU."

 As expected, Baerbock called for "bringing new life" to the talks in the so-called Normandy format, which includes Ukraine, Germany, Russia and France.
 Her Russian colleague, however, said that German officials should pressure their partners in Kyiv to have Ukraine "finally fulfill the obligations they had taken on" in previous rounds of the now-stalled talks.
-Such obligations include implementing a special status for parts of the pro-Russia Donbass region.
+Such obligations include implementing a special status for parts of the pro-Russia Donbass region and opening the door to local elections in the area.

+Lavrov noted that he and Baerbock agree that there was no alternative to the 2014 Minsk agreements, but also said there "unacceptable attempts" to shift the blame on Russia for them not being implemented.

 Lavrov also urged a resolution to the standoff surrounding the Nord Stream 2 pipeline, which is still under inquiry by a German regulatory body.